Stephen Groff: Career

-Groff also writes regularly on a variety of climate change and development-related issues, including Project Syndicate, The Wall Street Journal, The Guardian and The Huffington Post.
+Groff also writes regularly on a variety of climate change and development-related issues, including The Hill, Project Syndicate, The Wall Street Journal, The Guardian and The Huffington Post.

 In 2018, Groff was identified by Richtopia as one of the top 100 leaders from multilateral organizations.

 Personal life

-Groff is married has two children.
-His family has lived in Vermont for generations and their roots there can be traced back to the 18th century.
+Groff is married, and has two children.
+His family has lived in Vermont for generations, and their roots there can be traced back to the 18th century.
 His Great-grandfather was the photographer Edmund Homer Royce of St. Albans.
 His 3rd Great-grandfather was Vermont Congressman and Chief Justice Homer Elihu Royce and his 4th Great-uncle was Vermont Governor and Chief Justice Stephen Royce.
-His 5th Great-grandfather was Major Steven Royce who was a delegate to the convention that signed the 1774 Dorset Accords which led to an independent Vermont Republic and future statehood.
-Groff speaks Tagalog and French and is a triathlete.
+Also, his 5th Great-grandfather was Major Steven Royce, who was a delegate to the convention that signed the 1774 Dorset Accords which led to an independent Vermont Republic and future statehood.
+Groff speaks Tagalog and French and is a sailor and triathlete.